mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 | **G110** | `13r3q3r3r5l1` | 🟢 Granted | 🔴 Denied | **Yes** | **No** | **Partial Consent (Marketing Only):** Paid advertising loops track conversions natively, but website behavior analytics are restricted to cookieless tracking profiles. |
 | **N/A** | `13l3l3l3l1l1` | 🔴 Null | 🔴 Null | **null** | **null** | **Integration Mismatch (Critical Leak):** The tag manager fired before receiving a default or update status signal from the banner. |

-> 📌 **Audit Pro-Tip:** Do not rely solely on the BigQuery `privacy_info` columns during an audit.
-An integration mismatch (`13l3l3...`) will often result in a `null` or unconfigured state in the data warehouse, which can be misread as a compliant advanced mode opt-out.
+> 📌 **Audit Pro-Tip:** Do not rely solely on BigQuery `privacy_info`.
+An integration mismatch (`13l3l3l3l1l1`) will often result in a `null` or unconfigured state in Big Query, which can be misread as a compliant advanced mode opt-out.
 Always cross-reference the frontend `gcd` network signature to confirm if GTM actually received the user's choice.

 ### THE GCD CHARACTER ENCODER (DEFAULT V UPDATED STATUS)